misterblack1/lucasdeeco/README.md

 ..}.RIGHCOPYT (C) DIL ELGITAECTRONICS CORPORATION 1986-...1......IM..............................*M............................................T.......t.......). .+.....U.V.....4`.;................t40u........&.=.................@.u.....$.....#u...........
 ```

-The computer string is `COPYRIGHT (C) DIGITAL ELECTRONICS CORPORATION 1986`.
+The complete string is `COPYRIGHT (C) DIGITAL ELECTRONICS CORPORATION 1986` but crosses the boundary so requires two keys to decode entirely.

 I have included two sample files extracted from the ROM on the 256 byte boundary, 128 byte selection HI.bin and 128 byte selection LO.bin.
 Run them through the included `bit swapper.html` program and search for `CONFIGURATION BY STATE MEMORY`.
 This will give you an example of human readable text that is now visible once descrambled.